-The Articles of Incorporation are a legal document submitted to Provincial, Territorial or federal government within Canada which establishes a business within Canada.
+The Articles of Incorporation are a legal document submitted to the Provincial, Territorial or Federal Government within Canada which establishes a business within Canada.
 This formation of a business structure is a separate entity from the individuals who own the business.

-In most cases, a percentage of ownership is required to be either Canadian citizens or Permanent Residents.
-For example, with an Ontario and Federal incorporation, 25% of the individuals listed as directors are required to be a Canadian or Permanent Residents.
+In most cases, a percentage of ownership is required to be either Canadian Citizens or Permanent Residents.
+For example, with a Federal incorporation, 25% of the individuals listed as directors are required to be a Canadian Citizen or Permanent Residents.
 This is also applicable to provinces including Alberta, Manitoba, and Saskatchewan.

-If this circumstance does not fit your parameters of ownership, you may want to consider registering a small business.
-If within the Province of Ontario, here is the link to complete with us a Master Business Licence which is the alternative to completed Articles of Incorporation.
+If this circumstance does not fit your parameters of ownership, you may want to consider incorporating in BC or registering a small business.
+If within the Province of Ontario, here is the link to complete with us a Master Business License which is the alternative to completed Articles of Incorporation.

 Why do individuals file Articles of Incorporation?

 Within most jurisdictions, there are 2 options to either Incorporate a business by filing Articles of Incorporation or to register a small business.
 In general, the most common reasons for individuals to choose filing Articles of Incorporation as the better option for them is weighed by the following circumstances:

 - There is liability with the business activity where opportunity for either personal or property injury or loss exists.
 Filing Articles of Incorporation separates you as an individual from the business and its liability.